Cluster Autoscaler

 Install the Cluster Autoscaler

-Cluster Autoscaler works on a single cluster: it means every cluster must have its own Cluster Autoscaler instance.
-This could be solved by leveraging on Project Sveltos automations, by deploying a Cluster Autoscaler instance for each Kamaji Cluster API instance.
+The Cluster Autoscaler works on a single cluster, meaning every cluster must have its own Cluster Autoscaler instance.
+This can be addressed by leveraging Project Sveltos automations to deploy a Cluster Autoscaler instance for each Kamaji Cluster API instance.

 helm repo add autoscaler https://kubernetes.github.io/autoscaler